cornerstone-consulting/INFIODocs/infio-plugin.md

 - Extended events xml file will be stored at:
 `C:\Users\<user_name>\infio-plugin\<application_name>\source\extended_events\<session_name>.xml`

-> Note: Here, `user_name` refers to your Windows username, `application_name` is the name you provided during setup, `database_name` is the SQL Server database name, and `session_name` is the name of the Extended Events session.
+> Note: Here, `user_name` refers to your logged in user windows username (e.g, administrator), `application_name` is the name you provided during setup, `database_name` is the SQL Server database name, and `session_name` is the name of the Extended Events session.

 > Note: If you want to run the INFIO tool, you must upload or copy the generated files to either an S3 bucket or the infio directory on the INFIO EC2 instance.
 You can follow the steps outlined [here](#uploading-files-to-an-s3-bucket-or-infio-ec2-instances-infio-directory).